hdfiresky/Launchpad/CI-CD-PIPELINE.md

       - name: Build Project
         run: npm run build # This executes "vite build"

+      # 5. Verify the build output to prevent deploying an empty folder
+      - name: Verify Build Output
+        run: |
+          if [ ! -d "dist" ] || [ -z "$(ls -A dist)" ]; then
+            echo "Build verification failed: 'dist' directory is empty or does not exist." exit 1
+          fi
+          echo "Build output verified."

-      # 5. Package the build output into a zip file
+      # 6. Package the build output into a zip file
       - name: Package Build Artifacts
         run: zip -r dist.zip dist

-      # 6. Copy build archive to server
+      # 7. Copy build archive to server
       - name: Copy package to server
         uses: appleboy/scp-action@v0.1.4
         with: